Register a birth

 You should register a birth in the borough where the baby was born.
 If your baby was born in the London Borough of Brent, please make an appointment.

 There’s no charge for registering a birth.
 You can buy full certificates, showing the parents details or short certificates showing just the child’s details.
-You can pre-purchase full certificates when booking your appointment online or on the day of registration for £11 each by debit/credit card.
+You can pre-purchase full certificates when booking your appointment online for £11 each by debit/credit card.

 Please read below instructions before making an appointment to register a birth.